S-Dey/log-analysis/README.md

 11. Load the dataset into PostgreSQL DBMS by typing the following command:

       `psql -d news -f newsdata.sql`
-11. Paste the `log-analyser.py` file into this `vagrant/` directory.
+11. Paste `log-analyser.py` from this project into the `vagrant/` directory.
 12. Run the file by typing the following command:
       On Linux, type: